dakivara/pgcrud/README.md

 from pydantic import BaseModel

 import pgcrud as pg
-from pgcrud import e, q, f
+from pgcrud import Identifier as i, QueryBuilder as q, functions as f

 class Book(BaseModel):